NTSAKO-MILEN/N.M-Cruddur/JOURNAL/Phase 1.0.md

-# Phase 1 — App Containerization (Personalized for Ntsako Mabunda)
+# Phase 1 — App Containerization

 Welcome to my phase 1 journey of containerizing a full-stack application using Docker.
 As someone transitioning into cloud security with a background in biomedical sciences, this is part of my hands-on learning aligned with [Andrew Brown's AWS Bootcamp](https://github.com/andrewbrown/aws-bootcamp-cruddur-2023).
 I'm documenting everything in a clear, beginner-friendly way for myself and others who are new to DevOps, containers, or full-stack projects.